BestTimesToVisit.com Logo

 Xe Om (Motorbike Taxis)

-Xe Om are ubiquitous in Ho Chi Minh City, offering quick and cheap transport through the city's often congested streets.
+Xe Om are ubiquitous in Ho Chi Minh City, offering quick and affordable transport through the city's often congested streets.
 Negotiate the fare beforehand, and always wear a helmet.
+They are best for shorter distances and navigating smaller alleyways.

-Cost:Varies depending on distance and vehicle type; generally cheaper than taxis.
+Cost:Varies greatly depending on distance and vehicle type; generally cheaper than taxis.

 Taxis